TWan777/side/spec/bridge/README.md

    3. Verifying if the receiver is the vault address.
    4. Verifying if the transaction has executed successfully.
    5. Verifying if the transaction has deposited sufficient assets.
+   6. Verifying if the transaction was executed within a designated time frame from the request start.

 The relayer is responsible for generating the proof of inclusion, which helps ensure the integrity and validity of the transactions.